-Please click here to take a look at our research priorities - if your research plans align with ours, then please complete our project registration form and email it to [email protected].
+Please click here to look at our research priorities – if your research aligns with ours, then please complete our Expression of Interest Form and email it to [email protected].

 Please feel free to contact us if you would like to discuss your research idea before application.

-If you’re interested in conducting your postgraduate research project with us, please start by reading our research priorities.
-We’re happy to consider Post Graduate projects that further these priorities.
+If you are interested in conducting your postgraduate research project with us, please start by reading our research priorities.
+We’re happy to consider postgraduate projects that further these priorities.

 We want to provide innovative, value-adding research that improves the lives of people with complex mental health issues.
 We believe that creative minds, given room to thrive, can solve the puzzles of mental health.